davide-marino00/PBI_DOCS/refac.md

 2. **Components**:
    - **`CALCULATE`**: This function changes the context in which data is evaluated.
 In this case, it is used to apply a specific filter to the data.
    - **`DISTINCTCOUNT(vw_Timesheet[EmployeeName])`**: This part counts the number of unique employee names in the `vw_Timesheet` table.
 It ensures that each employee is only counted once, even if they have multiple entries.
-   - **`vw_Timesheet[Approved] = FALSE()`**: This condition filters the data to include only those timesheet entries where the `Approved` status is set to `FALSE`.
+   - **`vw_Timesheet[Approved] = FALSE()`**: This condition filters the data to include only those timesheet entries where the `Approved` status is set to FALSE.
 In other words, it focuses on timesheets that have not been approved.

-3. **Outcome**: The measure ultimately provides a count of distinct employees who have submitted timesheets that are still pending approval.
-This information can be useful for management to understand how many employees are waiting for their timesheets to be reviewed and approved.
+3. **Outcome**: The measure ultimately provides a count of how many distinct employees have submitted timesheets that are still pending approval.
+This information can be useful for tracking outstanding approvals and managing workflow within the organization.

-In summary, `Dax_EmpCount_Approved` helps track the number of unique employees with unapproved timesheets, aiding in monitoring and managing the approval process.
+In summary, `Dax_EmpCount_Approved` helps businesses understand how many employees are waiting for their timesheets to be approved, which can aid in resource management and operational efficiency.

 **`Dax_EmpCount_RReady`**